jeremy379/famous-interactive-laradock/README.md

    - /!\ Read the known bugs below before running for the first time.
    - Go to the Laradock directory:

-         docker-compose up -d nginx php-fpm workspace
+         docker-compose up -d nginx php-fpm workspace mysql

-      use the following to use the mysql from docker-compose
+      Add phpmyadmin to use it

           docker-compose up -d nginx php-fpm workspace mysql phpmyadmin